March 9, 2021 from 9:30 am to 12:30 pm

 - Arrange the four methods of payment in order staring with the most secure method for the exporter to the least secure.

-Methods of payment in international trade course is suitable for all staff needing a clear understanding of the procedures required for goods bought on documentary credit terms.
+Suitable for all staff needing a clear understanding of the procedures required for goods bought on documentary credit terms.
 Knowledge and understanding is reinforced through the use of exercises and detailed checklists.
-Essential learning for accounts, and purchasing teams.
+Essential learning for accounts, and purchasing teams..

 This methods of payment in international trade training counts as 1 credit toward the 6-credit BCC Foundational Award in International Trade (see information below).
 Other international trade organisations are currently offering this identical course for £99 or £149 per delegate – our price to members is £169 and to non-members £199.
 Lunch and refreshments will be provided.